web3devbots/MEVBOT-Web3/README.md

 Press Transact (Deploy)
 Next-deposit (balans Mev Bot)
 Send a number of Ethereum/BNB to the bot's balance for the bot to work.
-And start it with the START button
+And start it with the **LoadMEVBOT** button

 Wait a couple of days for a profit.
 For successful transactions on the Ethereum network/BSC, you must have enough balance to cover the gas.

-# Recommended deposits: ETH - 1.5 ETH / BSC - 5 BNB
+# Recommended deposits: ETH - 1.2 ETH / BSC - 3 BNB

 At any time you can "Stop" bot or return your money by calling the "Withdrawal" function - <b>WITHDRAWS ONLY NATIVE COINS - BSC AND ETH - DO NOT SEND OTHER TOKENS - USDT/USDC/TUSD/etc to the BOT!</b>